openmcp-project/docs/docs/about/design/service-provider-design.md

 - Define clear terminology around `ServiceProvider` in the OpenMCP space
 - Define `ServiceProvider` scope: responsibilities and boundaries of a `ServiceProvider`
-- Define a `ServiceProvider` model that implements the higher level `API`/`Run` platform concept (to allow flexible deployment models, e.g. with `ClusterProvider` kcp)
 - Define `ServiceProvider` contract to implement `ServiceProvider` as a loosely coupled component in the openMCP context
 - Define how a `ServiceProvider` can be validated
 - (MCP) v1 learnings have been addressed